Introduction

 Average farm size by region

-Distribution of farms sizes by number of holdings
+Distribution of farm sizes by number of holdings

 Farm Business Income